The Music of Drew Fennell

 arranger, composer, conductor, teacher, trumpeter

-In addition to playing, he has built a solid reputation as a fine composer and arranger.
-He has completed well over one-hundred projects for the River City Brass Band, a dozen of which appear on various RCBB recordings.
+In addition to playing, he has built a solid reputation as a fine composer and arranger, and his works have been performed around the world.
+He has completed well over one-hundred projects for the River City Brass (formerly River City Brass Band), a dozen of which appear on various RCB recordings.
 He also created arrangements for numerous other groups, such as the Pittsburgh Symphony Orchestra, the Wheeling Symphony Orchestra, the Mendelssohn Choir of Pittsburgh and the Pittsburgh Concert Chorale.
 His original compositions have been equally successful.
 As part of its Twentieth Anniversary Celebration, River City Brass Band commissioned Drew Fennell to compose a new piece for the band.
-Hometown Miniatures, an evocative musical depiction of life in a small town, has met with universally positive reviews, and is finding its way onto recommended repertoire lists for college and high school bands around the United states and beyond.
-Among other works of his, it can be heard on Polished Brass, RCBB's newest recording (2002), and a 2007 recording by the New England Brass Band.
+Hometown Miniatures, an evocative musical depiction of life in a small town, has met with universally positive reviews, and is finding its way onto recommended repertoire lists for college and high school bands around the United States and beyond; this includes performances by the United States Army Band ("Pershing's Own") in Washington D.C.
+Among other works of his, it can be heard on the River City Brass Band's Polished Brass (2002), and a 2007 recording by the New England Brass Band.
 In 2003, he was commissioned, by Matthew Murchison, to compose a solo piece for euphonium and piano.
 After being premiered by Matthew and the RCBB in a version for euphonium and brass band, Prescott Poem was recorded by Mr. Murchison and released on the album Everyone But Me.
 More recently, he composed a three-movement Concerto (in honor of Anthony Pasquarelli) for solo trumpet and orchestra.
 He conducted the premiere in 2004, with the Carnegie Mellon Philharmonic Orchestra, and David Gedris, trumpet soloist.
 A month later, in November of 2004, RCBB premiered The Oval Office which features narration (created by Denis Colwell and Lanny Frattare) culled from United States Presidential speeches over the last two-hundred years.
 Lanny Frattare also narrated the performances.
 On Veterans Day, 2006, Arlington Anthem was premiered by the Enloe High School Band in Raleigh, NC.
-Recently, El Capitan (so named for the granite rock formation in Yosemite National Park), was premiered by the Wantagh High School Wind Ensemble (NY) in December, 2007.
+Yosemite Portrait: El Capitan (so named for the granite rock formation in Yosemite National Park), was premiered by the Wantagh High School Wind Ensemble (NY) in December, 2007.
 Premiered in May, 2008, The Very Depths of Me is his first foray into choral music.
 It was commissioned by the Fox Chapel Area High School Madrigal Singers, Craig G. Cannon, Director.
-Coming soon, in November of 2008, is a new commission for the River City Brass Band to celebrate Pittsburgh's 250th Anniversary.
+Song of Autumn (commissioned as part of the celebration of Pittsburgh's 250th Anniversary) premiered in performances by the River City Brass Band in October and November of 2008.
+The Butler Symphony Orchestra named Drew Fennell Composer of the Year for its 2008-09 60th Anniversary Season.
+The orchestra featured several existing works (Fanfare and Theme, 'Twas the Night Before Christmas and Hometown Miniatures) as well as a new work entitled Apollo 11, which premiered on April 25, 2009.
+In 2011, a piece entitled Letters From Home had it's premiere with the Kittanning Firemen's Band at the National World War II Memorial in Washington, D.C.
+The piece celebrates and remembers those who fought in WWII using actual letters to and from veterans of the war.
+New in 2012 is Lux Aeternam (Light Eternal), written for the Pine-Richland High School (PA) Wind Ensemble.

 Additionally, he works as producer and editing consultant for various recording projects.